danielmapar/DockerTutorial/README.md

 ## ADD Instruction

-  - The ```ADD``` instruction can not only copy files but also allow you to download a file from the internet and copy to the container.
+  - The ```ADD``` instruction cannot only copy files but also allow you to download a file from the internet and copy to the container.

   - ```ADD``` instruction also has the ability to automatically unpack compressed files